ramnathv/htmlwidgets/README.md

 The basic philosophy of the `htmlwidgets` package is convention over configuration.
 By following a small set of easy-to-follow conventions, it is possible to create html widgets with very little code.
 Let me explain this by developing a html widget for [jquery Knob](http://anthonyterrien.com/knob/).

-Any HTML widget consists of three pieces
+Any HTML widget consists of four components.

 1. Dependencies
 2. HTML